Frequently Asked Questions

 Should I take time off work during IVF treatment?

-You could, but it is not required that you do.
-Most patients will be able to continue their everyday lifestyles during their treatment.
+You could, but it is not required.
+Most patients will be able to continue their daily lives during treatment.

-You may want to take off the afternoon of your egg retrieval day, and that should be all the time off you should need.
+You may want to take the afternoon off on your egg retrieval day, and that should be all the time off you need.

 Will my insurance cover the treatment?